Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 So when should giving stop?

-Perhaps the better question is:
+Perhaps the better question is this:

 > When does giving stop producing movement toward dignity?